larsjanssen-valcon/MLOps-GitHubActions-Valcon/README.md

 ## Wrap-up

 Congratulations on completing this tutorial.
-If you want to continue practicing with ML Ops, we have created additional exercises.
-Find out about automation and continous integration of ML Ops with the following exercise [link](#Additional-Exercise-Test-train-and-Release-Pipelines).
-If you no longer intend to use your Azure Portal subscriptions with your created resources, please do not forget to delete your resources.
-Instructions on how to delete your resources are provided in the following exercise [link](#Deletion-Exercise-Delete-resource-in-the-Azure-Portal)

 To recap, in this tutorial you learned about:

 1. Creating a Continuous Integration Pipeline to support continuous development.

-2. Creating a Train Pipeline to support model training.
+2. Creating a Release Pipeline to support model deployment.

-3. Creating a Release Pipeline to support model deployment.
+3. Creating a Train Pipeline to support model training.

 ## Deletion Exercise: Delete resource in the Azure Portal